xiaowei20152012/app-theme-helper/README.md

 5. `text_shadow_primary_inverse` - sets the link text color to the inverse primary text color.
 6. `text_shadow_secondary` - sets the link text color to the secondary text color.
 7. `text_shadow_secondary_inverse` - sets the link text color to the inverse secondary text color.

+#### Text Size

+These can be used on `TextView'`s and subclasses of `TextView`.
+The default values are taken from the Material Design Guidelines, [as seen here](https://www.google.com/design/spec/style/typography.html#typography-styles).

+1. `textsize_display4` -  applies the text size for large displays.
+Defaults to *112sp*.
+2. `textsize_display3` - applies the text size for large displays.
+Defaults to *56sp*.
+3. `textsize_display2` - applies the text size for large displays.
+Defaults to *45sp*.
+4. `textsize_display1` - applies the text size for large displays.
+Defaults to *34sp*.
+5. `textsize_headline` - applies the text size for headlines/headers.
+Defaults to *24sp*.
+6. `textsize_title` - applies the text size for titles.
+Defaults to *20sp*.
+7. `textsize_subheading` - applies the text size for subheadings.
+Defaults to *16sp*.
+8. `textsize_body` - applies the text size for bodies.
+Defaults to *14sp*.
+9. `textsize_caption` - applies the text size for captions.
+Defaults to *12sp*.

+All of these values can be changed, as seen in the [Modifiers](https://github.com/afollestad/app-theme-engine#modifiers) section.

 #### Text Fonts